-New content will be added and available every week.
-You can also subscribe to receive regular email updates when new content is posted – simply enter your email address in the right-hand column window.
-An RSS feed is available as well.
+New content is added several times a week.
+You can also subscribe to receive regular email updates when new content is posted or through the RSS feed.

 Teachers and students are encouraged to directly submit comments about what they read, as well as requests for specific topic coverage.
-As the project continues to develop, there will also be opportunities for students to produce and submit original media as well.
+As the project continues to develop, there will also be opportunities for students to produce and submit original media.

 What’s unique about The Lowdown?

 There are already a whole bunch of great news education sites out there.
 So, what’s different about The Lowdown?